 - Running costs and value for money

-- Conclusion – Should you bother?
+- Conclusion – Should you bother with instant prints?

 The history of instant photos